kmaune/vimconfig/README.md

 **What it does:**
 - ⚠️ Directly replaces existing files (no backups)
-- ⚠️ Runs automatically with no prompts
+- ⚠️ Runs automatically with no prompts for most things
 - ✅ Fast and straightforward
 - ⚠️ Risk of data loss